 Chiang Mai to Chiang Rai by Bus

-As we have been living in Chiang Mai for the past few months, we opted to take the Greenbus from there.
+As we had been living in Chiang Mai prior to visiting Chiang Rai, we opted to take the Greenbus from there.
 The bus departs from Chiang Mai Bus Terminal 3 and drops you off in the centre of the old town in Chiang Rai, taking 3-4.5 hours depending on which class of ticket you buy and traffic.
 Tickets start from 140 baht ($4.50 USD) and leave several times per day (click here for ticket prices and times).
 If you’re travelling in peak season, you may want to book tickets in advance.
 Tickets can be reserved up to 60 days in advance, either online or at the bus station.

 Chiang Mai to Chiang Rai by Private Car